robzed/spectrum_basic_mandelbrot/README.md

 # Formatted and Commented Source Code

 NOTE: The single line if's have been split across lines.
-This will NOT compile in ZXBASIC because you'd need ENDIFs adding - this is just for ease of commenting.
+This will NOT compile in ZXBASIC and would require the addtion of ENDIFs - this is just for ease of commenting.
 Sinclair BASIC only has statements on a single line after an IF - and ZXBASIC supports this single line version.

 ```
    ' Line 10 sets up the BASIC variables and clears the screen.
-   ' The first three of these define variables only for ZXBASIC.
-   ' The first three of these are missing in Sinclair BASIC version.
+   ' The first three of these define variables only for ZXBASIC and not used in Sinclair BASIC version.
 10 DIM p,q,t,x,y,x2,y2,r,c,d,e,g,h as FIXED:
    DIM z,f,w,k as Integer:
    DIM v,m as Byte:

-   ' We create an array of characters to print for each interation level
+   ' Create an array of characters to print for each interation level
    DIM a$(81):
    FOR i=1 TO 81:
-     LET a$(i)=CHR$(32+i):      ' fill a character string array with different characters in each string
+     LET a$(i)=CHR$(32+i):      ' Fill character string array with the different string characters
    NEXT i:
-   CLS:                         ' clear the screen
+   CLS:                         ' Clear the screen
-   LET l$=";"                   ' something unlikely to be entered as a key by default.
+   LET l$=";"                   ' Set key default needs to be something unlikely to be entered as a key by default.

    ' Line 20 sets up zoom 1x.
    ' We jump back to here when zoom is bigger than allowed.
-20 LET d=-1:                    ' see variable description for information on variables
+20 LET d=-1:                    ' See variable description for information on the variables
    LET e=1:
    LET g=-2:
    LET h=1:
-   LET z=22528:                 ' this is the start of the colour (attribute) memory
+   LET z=22528:                 ' This is the start of the colour (attribute) memory
-   LET f=0:                     ' this is how far through the attribute memory the user has moved
+   LET f=0:                     ' This is how far through the attribute memory the user has moved
-   LET m=1                      ' keep track of zoom level (actual zoom uses d,e,g,h,p,q).
+   LET m=1                      ' Keep track of zoom level (actual zoom uses d,e,g,h,p,q).

    ' Line 30 prints the status line and calculates key step values.
    ' Space key jumps here.
-30 POKE 23659,0:                                            ' allow printing on the bottom 2 lines
+30 POKE 23659,0:                                            ' Allow printing on the bottom 2 lines
-   PRINT AT 22,0;"Keys 5678  Space = Zoom ";m;"x";AT 0,0;:  ' print keys, zoom level and set printing to start at top
+   PRINT AT 22,0;"Keys 5678  Space = Zoom ";m;"x";AT 0,0;:  ' Print keys, zoom level and set printing to start at top
-   POKE 23659,2:                                            ' reset bottom to lines to status ... in case of error or break
+   POKE 23659,2:                                            ' Reset bottom to lines to status ... in case of error or break
-   LET p=(h-g)/31:              ' calculate the step interval for y (rows)
+   LET p=(h-g)/31:              ' Calculate the step interval for y (rows)
-   LET q=(e-d)/21:              ' calculate the step internal for x (columns)
+   LET q=(e-d)/21:              ' Calculate the step internal for x (columns)
    IF m>2 THEN GOTO 20          ' This resets the zoom level when it gets too big.
-                                ' At moment it allows 1x and 2x.
+                                ' Currently only allows 1x and 2x.
 We need to do a fix for 4x.

    ' Line 40 is the main draw screen start
    ' It loops back here with NEXT c and NEXT r on each character
-40 FOR r=d TO e STEP q:         ' this is the y (row) step in the Mandelbrot set function domain
+40 FOR r=d TO e STEP q:         ' This is the y (row) step in the Mandelbrot set function domain
-   FOR c=g TO h STEP p:         ' columns, or the 'x' axis of the screen, stepped in the equation domain
+   FOR c=g TO h STEP p:         ' Columns, or the 'x' axis of the screen, stepped in the equation domain
    LET x=0:
    LET y=0:
-   LET i=1                      ' iteration depth - this is what forms the pattern
+   LET i=1                      ' Iteration depth - this is what forms the pattern

-50 LET x2=x*x:                  ' save calculating x^2 twice
+50 LET x2=x*x:                  ' Save calculating x^2 twice for speed
-   LET y2=y*y:
+   LET y2=y*y:                  ' Save calculating y^2 twice for speed
    IF x2+y2>4 OR i>70 THEN GOTO 80    ' If x2+y2>4 or 70 iterations ... we are done with this character

-60 LET o$=l$:                         ' record old key before getting new key
+60 LET o$=l$:                         ' Record old key before getting new key
    LET l$=INKEY$:
    IF l$<>"" AND o$<>l$ THEN GOTO 90  ' If someone is pressing a new key, process it.
                                       ' NOTE: o$=l$ was a quick fix for double key presses.

-70 LET t=x2-y2+c:                   ' this is the core of the Mandlebrot-set.
+70 LET t=x2-y2+c:                   ' This is the core of the Mandlebrot-set.
 See wikipedia page.
    LET y=2*x*y+r:
    LET x=t:
-   LET i=i+1:                       ' count the iterations - the number of iterations is the screen colour/character
+   LET i=i+1:                       ' Count the iterations - the number of iterations is the screen colour/character
-   GOTO 50                          ' the iterations for this character isn't done yet
+   GOTO 50                          ' The iterations for this character isn't done yet

-80 PRINT PAPER 7-i/10;a$(i);:       ' make a background colour, and print a character
+80 PRINT PAPER 7-i/10;a$(i);:       ' Make a background colour and print a character
    NEXT c:
    NEXT r:
-   GOTO 30                          ' restart the screen again
+   GOTO 30                          ' Restart the screen again

-90 LET k=CODE l$:                   ' get the code
+90 LET k=CODE l$:                   ' Get the code
-   LET w=PEEK (z+f):                ' get colour byte from memory
+   LET w=PEEK (z+f):                ' Get colour byte from memory
-   LET w=((w>127)*(w-128))+(w<128)*w: ' remote bit 7 (128) - that is the flash bit
+   LET w=((w>127)*(w-128))+(w<128)*w: ' Remove bit 7 (128) - that is the flash bit
-   POKE z+f,w:                      ' clear the old flashing position
+   POKE z+f,w:                      ' Clear the old flashing position
    ' The next line calculates the movement of the cursor based on keys
    LET v=(k=56)-(k=53)+32*((k=54)-(k=55)):  ' These are the codes for the keys 5 6 7 8 which are spectrum cursors keys
-   LET f=f+v:                       ' move the cursor
+   LET f=f+v:                       ' Move the cursor
-   LET f=(f>=0 AND f<768)*f:        ' if it's off the top or bottom of the screen, reset it to the top-left
+   LET f=(f>=0 AND f<768)*f:        ' If cursor off the top or bottom of the screen, reset it to the top-left
-   LET w=PEEK(z+f):                 ' get the colour byte from memory.
+   LET w=PEEK(z+f):                 ' Get the colour byte from memory.
 Is this redundant?
-   POKE z+f,w+128:                  ' make the new character position flash
+   POKE z+f,w+128:                  ' Make the new character position flash
-   IF l$<>" " THEN GOTO 70          ' if not space bar pressed, carry on with iterations
+   IF l$<>" " THEN GOTO 70          ' If not space bar pressed, carry on with iterations

-100 LET m=m*2:                      ' keep track of the zoom level
+100 LET m=m*2:                      ' Keep track of the zoom level
-                                    ' set the  (p & q) ... these are the half the zoomed value (50%)
+                                    ' Set the  (p & q) ... these are the half the zoomed value (50%)
     LET p=(h-g)/4:LET q=(e-d)/4:    ' NOTE p & q will be reset after the GOTO 30
-    LET y=INT(f/32):                ' convert f into height and width ... x and y will be reset afterwards
+    LET y=INT(f/32):                ' Convert f into height and width ... x and y will be reset afterwards
-    LET x=(f-(y*32)):               ' basically f MOD 32 ... where 32 is the screen width in characters
+    LET x=(f-(y*32)):               ' Basically f MOD 32 ... where 32 is the screen width in characters
     LET x=g+x*(h-g)/32:             ' x and y mid point of screen zoomed in
     LET x=g+(f-(y*32))*(h-g)/32:
     LET y=d+y*(e-d)/22:
-    LET d=y-q:                      ' set the start/ ends (d & e, g, h)
+    LET d=y-q:                      ' Set the start/ ends (d & e, g, h)
     LET e=y+q:
     LET g=x-p:
     LET h=x+p:
-    GOTO 30                         ' start screen again with new zoomed in view
+    GOTO 30                         ' Start screen again with new zoomed in view
 ```

 ## Variable list